Apanatshka/Apanatshka.github.io/_posts/2016-04-27-pushy-automata.md

   - Fix: Allow popping multiple things off the stack
 - Remove stuff from the stack at the end of the input
   - Example: {%latex%}q_1 \rightarrow q_2{%endlatex%}
-  - Fix??
+  - Fix?
 Not sure if there is one, so we'll just have to deal with this one

 With the above fixes, we can get a PDA that will always either advance one step in the input, or at the end of the input advance on the stack.
 I've been careful to only allow changes to our PDA definition that can be "easily expressed" in the original definition, so basically it still has the same power.
 Here's the new version of the PDA: